k2-fsa/ZipVoice/README.md

 ## Train Your Own Model

-See the [egs](egs) directory for training and fine-tuning examples.
+See the [egs](egs) directory for training, fine-tuning and evaluation examples.

 ## Discussion & Communication